ArchHem/Julia_exercise_projects/README.md

 and $\sigma = 0.31608$ for this particular time period.

 We must stress that the resulting estimate is still highly inaccurate.
 Longer non-trading periods that are present as separate days will heavily influence the historic, annual drift rate and is likely to result in severe errors in the estimation.
 We also know that the underlying BS model's assumption of constant historical volatility and drift rate are incorrect so these are just values that best conform to this particular model.

+In reality, volatity is not constant in time and real-world data implies different volatities for options with different strike prices and maturity times.
+Analysis of such options (inverting for the implied volatility by some model) is paramount.
+However, the very existence of a non-constant volatility surface proves that the Black-Scholes model is fundamentaly unable to reproduce the conditions found in real markets (or at least that not all traders follow the 'fair' pricing predicted).